finos-labs/cafex/libs/cafex_db/README.md

-# CAFE-DB
+# CAFEX-DB

-CAFE-DB is a Python package that provides tools and utilities for database testing.
+CAFEX-DB is a Python package that provides tools and utilities for database testing.
 It is part of the CAFEX (Centralized Automation Framework Enabler) monorepo.

 ### Features

-CAFE-DB offers the following features:
+CAFEX-DB offers the following features:

 - **Database connection:** Supports connections to various databases, including MSSQL, MySQL, Oracle, Hive, Postgres, and Cassandra.
 - **Query execution:** Provides methods to execute SQL queries and retrieve data.